uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 To get the server ready, the following needs to be done:
 1. Create the TChannel which is the network layer protocol.
 2. Create a handler to handle the methods defined in the Thrift definition, and register it with tchannel/thrift.
-3. Create a Hyperbahn client and register your service with Hyperbahn.
+3. Create a Hyperbahn client and advertise your service with Hyperbahn.

 ### Create a TChannel
 Create a channel using [tchannel.NewChannel](http://godoc.org/github.com/uber/tchannel/golang#NewChannel) and listen using [Channel.ListenAndServe](http://godoc.org/github.com/uber/tchannel/golang#Channel.ListenAndServe).